Scotland vs Brazil Picks, Predictions & Betting Odds: World Cup 2026 Preview

 Injuries, Suspensions & Roster News

-Scotland manager Steve Clarke has a largely fit squad available for this fixture.
-Andy Robertson (32), the captain with 94 caps for Scotland, provides experience at left back, while Scott McTominay has been their standout performer across recent competitive games.
+Scotland manager Steve Clarke has a fit starting XI confirmed for this fixture.
+Andy Robertson, the captain, starts at left back, while Scott McTominay features in an advanced midfield role.
 McTominay has been Scotland’s primary goal threat and his physical running from midfield will be central to any Scotland counter-attack plan against Brazil’s high defensive line.
-John McGinn has already scored in this World Cup, adding a goal threat from midfield to complement the forward options.
+John McGinn has already scored in this World Cup, adding a goal threat from midfield to complement Lawrence Shankland up front.
+Ben Doak starts wide, providing pace in the attacking unit.
+Notable absentees from the predicted lineup include Anthony Ralston, John Souttar, Grant Hanley, and Ryan Christie, who do not feature in the confirmed XI.

-There are no confirmed suspensions on either side heading into this fixture, and both squads have been announced in full.
-Brazil carry greater squad depth across every position, and any rotation Ancelotti makes is unlikely to significantly weaken their overall output.
+There are no confirmed suspensions on either side heading into this fixture.
+Brazil carry greater squad depth across every position, and the confirmed XI reflects Ancelotti’s strongest available options.

 Key Matchup to Watch